hexadecimal233/awesome_stars/README.md

 *   [Earthcomputer/bedrockified](https://github.com/Earthcomputer/bedrockified) - A mod which makes the Java edition more like the Bedrock edition, mainly for research purposes.

-*   [FabricMC/Enigma](https://github.com/FabricMC/Enigma) - This is a fork of cuchaz's Enigma, a deobfuscation/remapping tool for Java software.

-*   [FabricMC/yarn](https://github.com/FabricMC/yarn) - Libre Minecraft mappings, free to use for everyone.
-No exceptions.

-*   [FabricMC/fabric-loader](https://github.com/FabricMC/fabric-loader) - Fabric's mostly-version-independent mod loader.

 ## GDScript

 *   [Donitzo/godot-color-dither](https://github.com/Donitzo/godot-color-dither) - Multicolored dithering shaders for Godot 4.